Multilingualism

 $I18N.getByAppByLang('3E4..2AF', 'de', 'myKey')

-Avoid this setting as much as possible.
-This type should only be used if a language constant occurs in both of the above cases.
-Global constants can be used in Velocity as follows:
+Avoid using this setting as much as possible.
+This type should be used only if a language constant appears in both of the aforementioned cases.
+In Velocity, global constants can be accessed as follows:

 $I18N.get("NAME")